simonzabrocki/SimulationDashboard/README.md

 # Exisiting version

-This documentation provides information on three branches for three version of indices:
+This documentation provides information on three branches for three version of indices and gggi-similation tools:
-1. Main : gggi-simtool
+1. Main branch : 2020 index & gggi-similation tools
-2. blueindex: Green-blue growth index
+2. blueindex branch: Green-blue growth index
-3. index2021: 2021 index for latest data
+3. index2021 branch: 2021 index for latest data

-# 1. Main: gggi-simtool
+# 1. Main branch: 2020 index & gggi-similation tools

 ## Simulation Dashboard
 Simulation Dashboard is a web application for index vizualisation and policy simulation.
 It is deployed at https://gggi-simtool-demo.herokuapp.com/